weaversam8/react-typing-animation/readme.md

     speed is set to 0 at other times, which still isn't pefect due to each render executing asynchronously, but it reduces the number of renders, so that's an improvement
+- Added a prepare hook to fix builds when installing this fork via a Git URL

 Original README proceeds below: